 Is there another teaching position posted with a similar job description?

-Do you have information that the district or principal shared with you at a teaching job fair that you can use to come up with good ideas about the position requirements and how you satisfy them?
+Do you have information that the district or principal shared with you at a teaching job fair that you can use to develop good ideas about the position requirements and how you satisfy them?

 Finally, you’re going to be printing copies of your resume to share with the interviewers just in case anyway.
 What was it about the documentation that you submitted that made this particular school want to interview you in the first place?
 Whatever it was, you can find it in the application paperwork you already submitted.